Reem-Aboelsoud/Mars-Rovers-/README.md

 **4-** And, a move forward with no change in the direction will will add or subtract ONE from the currevt X or Y values.
 For example, if the current position is X= 3, Y=1, and the rover points to N and the instruction is only "M" to move forward.
 Then, as N is refering th the positive_X axis, a one should be added to the X value and the final position will be: X=4, Y=1, and direction same to the north.

 **5-** As givin in the problem, the rover's lower left corner is (0,0), so the rover is "hypothatically" moving in its the cartisian first quarter of this 2_D plane.
+All in all, all the values of the input and output of both X and Y values should be positive values.
 Look at the image.